Menagerie

 A menagerie is a collection of captive animals, frequently exotic, kept for display; or the place where such a collection is kept, a precursor to the modern zoo or zoological garden.

-The term was first used in 17th-century France, in reference to the management of household or domestic stock.
+The term was first used in 17th-century France, referring to the management of household or domestic stock.
 Later, it came to be used primarily in reference to aristocratic or royal animal collections.
 The French-language Methodical Encyclopaedia of 1782 defines a menagerie as an "establishment of luxury and curiosity".
 Later on, the term referred also to travelling animal collections that exhibited wild animals at fairs across Europe and the Americas.

 Aristocratic menageries

 A menagerie was mostly connected with an aristocratic or royal court and was situated within a garden or park of a palace.
 These aristocrats wanted to illustrate their power and wealth by displaying exotic animals which were uncommon, difficult to acquire, and expensive to maintain in a living and active state.

 The aristocratic menageries are distinguished from the later zoological garden (zoos) since they were founded and owned by aristocrats whose intentions were not primarily of scientific and educational interest.